l-koehler/bridgetest/README.md

 * Particles (will suck to implement, delayed until i cant do other stuff instead)
 * Imprecisions in the movement (the client speed/gravity etc is not exact, so
   server/client will drift out of sync for up to half a block, at which point the
   proxy re-positions the client)
+* Entities are a mess.

 ## Even more limitations (ones that don't affect gameplay)

-* The Minecraft server needs to be in offline-mode.
-I could fix that
-  with `azalea-auth` but most people who might use this probably do not
-  have a minecraft account.
-TODO later

 * Any Anticheats are ~~likely~~ near-certain to ban you.
   (if they don't, you probably found a bug in the anticheat? the traffic sent